DocBohn/CowPi_documentation/docs/source/CowPi_stdio/lcd_character.rst

 Unless you know that you have a display module that will work at 3.3V, you should use a "level converter" (or a serial adapter that will perform the "level conversion").

 ..  image:: img/lcd1602.gif
+    :alt: An LCD character display demonstrating the uses of ASCII control characters.

 ..
 TODO:: LCD2004 running hd44780_lcd_character.ino